CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 A final mandatory step is to register the new ``pomodoro_timer_toolbar`` component in the ``plugin.py`` file.

-The next version of the code that reflects the addition of the actions is called ``ACTIONS`` and it is related to the ``plugin.py`` file.

-`TIMER -> ACTIONS plugin.py diff`_

-.. _TIMER -> ACTIONS plugin.py diff: https://github.com/map0logo/spyder-pomodoro-timer/commit/012c5ef6568114ea945501d44efb30afeefbad98

 To register, add ``Plugins.Toolbar`` to the plugin requirements: